yostane/lectures/docs/blog/posts/kotlinscript.md

 ./script.main.kts
 ```

-`*.main.kts` scripts provide useful features such as debugging, implicit `argv` (command line arguments) and dependencies `@file:DependsOn` and `@file:Repository`.
+`*.main.kts` scripts provide features such as debugging, implicit `argv` (command line arguments), and dependencies via `@file:DependsOn` and `@file:Repository`.
-One nice benefit available out of the box is caching support for fast execution.
+Caching support for fast execution is also available by default.

 Below is an example of a script that prints the last 10 posts from a given RSS feed URL.
-It showcases how to use the `@file:DependsOn` annotation to include dependencies, and how to use the `argv` variable to get command line arguments.
+This example demonstrates the use of the `@file:DependsOn` annotation to include dependencies, and the use of the `argv` variable to obtain command line arguments.

 ```kotlin
 --8<--